 Am I the only one who buys these unfinished crafts only to store them in my craft room for a year or more?
 Well, this year I’m on a mission to make more crafts from my stash.
 It gives me such joy to use these things, and once they are done they are so fun to hang up or give away as gifts.
 This dollar store shamrock decor craft is no different.
 Plus, you’ll find some free St. Patrick’s Day SVGs.

-This post may contain affiliate links that won’t change your price, however I might earn a commission if you click through or purchase from the link.
+This post may contain affiliate links that won’t change your price.
+However, I might earn a commission if you click through or purchase from the link.

 This is a simple decor item and would be fun to make with kids too!
 If you don’t have a Dollar Store in your town, or if yours doesn’t have these cute wooden Shamrocks you can cut one out on your Cricut or Silhouette cutting machine.
 Use paper, faux leather (they even make a wood grain one), burlap paper, or balsa wood on your Cricut Maker.

 If you are cutting a shamrock, grab my free shamrock SVG!